VaultTree/vault-tree/README.md

 ## Vault Tree

-_The Self Enforcing Contract_
+_The Self Enforcing Bitcoin Contract_

-Vault Tree is a collection of tools for building and executing distributed cryptographic contracts.
+Vault Tree helps developers build distributed applications on top of the Bitcoin Blockchain.

 Before you begin make sure you checkout the [Vault Tree Homepage] for an overview of the project.